-Occupational therapy (OT) is an evidence-based practice with a holistic approach.
+Occupational therapy (OT) for children is an evidence-based practice with a holistic approach.
 Our therapists help clients with a physical, cognitive or sensory disability overcome challenges through discovery, development and refining essential motor skills.

 We determine a child's performance and growth opportunities across areas that impact daily life through assessments.
 We prepare an individualized treatment plan with this information and based on family concerns and the child's special needs.